hove-io/navitia/documentation/doc_sncf/source/integration.rst

     }

+6.5.
 Journeys
 ********

 This api compute journeys.

-If used within the coverage api, it will retrieve the next journeys from the selected public transport object or coordinates.
+If used within the coverage api, it will retrieve the next journeys from the selected public transport/train ?? object or coordinates.

 There are two ways to access this api.